 - Transfer to a cooling rack, and leave to cool.

-This is the hard bit as it smells so delicious and the thought of slathering a thick slice with butter has you salivating.
+This is the hard bit as it smells so delicious and the thought of slathering a thick slice with butter have you salivating.

 If you make this, don’t forget to tag me on twitter as @veganalchemist1 or my Facebook page https://www.facebook.com/thegfveganalchemist I love seeing your versions of the recipes.
 I would love to hear your comments too.